-Perhaps the most underrated nutrient in the dairy cow's diet, fat is nothing short of essential for ensuring your herd's overall health and optimum productivity.
-And while the feeding of liquid oils and oily by-products are commonplace throughout the dairy farming community, in this blog, we'll explore why not just any fat will do, as well as why it needs to be rumen-protected to achieve those optimum results.
+Perhaps the most underrated nutrient in the dairy cow's diet, fat is essential for ensuring your herd's overall health and optimum productivity.
+And while the feeding of liquid oils and oily by-products are commonplace throughout the dairy farming community, in this blog, we'll explore why the type of fat really matters, as well as why it needs to be rumen-protected to achieve those optimum results.

 What happens when you feed an unprotected fat?